 Amilcar began this work as a member of the Youth Action Coalition, studying at Hampshire College with metal artist Kamil Peters.
-He also studied with Wendy Ewald when she was a visiting artist-in-residence at Amherst College and a John Simon Guggenheim Fellow.
+He also studied with Wendy Ewald when she was a John Simon Guggenheim Fellow and a visiting artist-in-residence at Amherst College.
 Ewald taught the class “Collaborative Art: The Practice and Theory of Working with Communities” at Amherst College in 2005, and brought in well-known collaborative artists to create art with Amilcar and other Five College students and the Amherst community.
 He has also studied at Greenfield Community College and the University of Massachusetts in media and Africana Studies.

 Juneteenth in the Valley https://vimeo.com/channels/shabazzworldvideo/161409129

-Collaborative art projects that Amilcar led or contributed to include:
+Collaborative visual and public art projects that Amilcar led or contributed to include:

 - Inside Amherst Regional High School (YAC, 2009)